Skip to content

 ☐ Mental Sparkle

 Curiosity doesn’t retire.
+Don't keep your dog isolated at home, there is so much fun for them in seeing the world.
+Keeping your bestie mentally stimulated and playing games is something they will love.
 Short training refreshers, gentle puzzle toys, scent games, or even learning a new simple trick can keep their minds engaged and spirits lifted.
 Mental stimulation supports cognitive health and gives them that spark you still see in their eyes.☐ Extra Affection (This is a Non-Negotiable)

 The Real Gift of the Golden Years